Sandrine-Bataganira/Star-Wars-Crawl-/README.md

 ### **INTRODUCTION**

-We created repository called *stars-wars-Crawl*.
+A repository called *stars-wars-Crawl* was created.
 We added a website base structure .
 The introduction text name is **Along time ago**.<br/>The paragraph containt a lorem text.

 The backgroung is a stars image .